Breast screening - an overview

 Self-examination between appointments

 Screening for women at very high risk of breast cancer

 Breast surveillance screening is offered to women who have been assessed by a specialist in genetics, family history, or oncology and are considered at very high risk of breast cancer.

-Women may have an increased risk of developing breast cancer because of a genetic disorder (usually the BRCA gene) or because they had radiotherapy to their chest when younger.
+You may have an increased risk of developing breast cancer because of a genetic disorder (usually the BRCA gene) or if you had radiotherapy to sites involving breast tissue when you were younger.

 Women in the Very High Risk Breast Surveillance Screening Programme may: